 Our Verdict

-It offers a balanced feel with deep sinkage (8% deeper than average) and moderate bounce (2% more bounce than average).
-The mattress has a balanced feel, despite the deep sinkage, and maintains limited heat retention with a very fast response time with an active feel.
+It offers a balanced feel with deep sinkage and moderate bounce.
+The mattress has a balanced feel, despite the deep sinkage, and maintains limited heat retention with a very fast response time.

 Both the quantity and quality of the materials used in the Winkbed go a long way to provide relief for back pain.
-It is topped with a luxurious euro-top cover which allows for deeper sinkage.
+It’s topped with a euro-top cover, which allows for deeper sinkage.
 Beneath the cover, Winkbed’s multi-foam design allows for an easy transition from comfort to support layers.
 Finally, its zonal support is essential for proper spinal alignment.

-Winkbed has an exceptional performance score of 9.82 overall, which ranks it as the #1 hybrid, as well as within the top 1% among all mattress types we’ve tested to date.
+Winkbed has an exceptional performance score of 9.79 overall, which ranks it as the #1 best mattress we’ve tested to date.

-The Winkbed in queen size is $1,499, 15% higher than the average hybrid mattress.
+The Winkbed in queen size is $1,499, which is 2% less expensive than the average hybrid mattress.
 Still, given its performance advantages, the value is fantastic on the Winkbed.

 Click here to read the full Winkbed review.